Making The Science Work For You

 AKC Parentage Evaluation Service

-For a fee, an AKC DNA Analyst will issue a Parentage Evaluation of a litter in the form of an easy to read table listing each dog’s genotype and a written report.
+For a fee, an AKC DNA Analyst will issue a Parentage Evaluation of a litter in the form of an easy-to-read written report.

 Parentage Evaluation can be used to ensure accuracy when breeding has been done offsite, for cases of artificial insemination, or to add an extra measure of confidence to your pedigrees.